reymon359/book-sentences/books/your-erroneous-zones/README.md

 A neat little payoff indeed, and one that provides you with a warranty against any risk-taking.
 If it’s the “culture’s” fault that you have this I’m, you can’t do anything about it.

+### Some Strategies for Freeing Yourself from the Past and Eliminating Your Vexing I’ms

+Leaving the past behind involves taking risks.

+You have become accustomed to your self-definitions.

+Strategies for eliminating those I’ms include:
+- Eliminating I’m wherever you can.
+Substitute with such sentences as, “Until today I’ve chose to be that way,” or “I used to label myself...”
+- Announce to those close to you that you are going to work at eliminating some of your I’ms... ...ask them to remind you whenever you haul them out.
+- Set behavioral goals to act differently than you’ve ever done before.
+For example, if you consider yourself shy, introduce yourself to one person who you might otherwise have avoided.
+- Talk with a trusted confidant who will help you combat the powers of the past.
+Ask him to signal you silently with a tug to his ear each time he notices you falling back into your I’m.
+- Keep a journal on your self-destructive I’m behavior, and record your action as well as how you were feeling about yourself while you were behaving that way.
+For one week record in a notebook the exact time, date and occasion when you used any of the self-destructive I’ms, and work at diminishing the entries.
+Use the list provided earlier in this chapter as a guide to your journal- keeping.
+- Watch out for the four neurotic sentences and whenever you fall into using them, correct yourself out loud in the following way.
+Change:
+“That’s me.”...to...“That was me.”
+“I can’t help it.”...to...“I can change that if I work on it.”
+“I’ve always been that way.”...to...“I’m going to be different.”
+“That’s my nature.”...to...“That’s what I used to believe was my nature.”
+- Try to work each day on eliminating one I’m just for that day.
+- You can interrupt your own “I’m-Circle” between point 3 and 4, and resolve to toss out those ancient excuses for avoidance.
+- Find something you’ve never done and set aside an afternoon for that activity.
+After your three-hour immersion in a totally new activity, one that you’ve always avoided in the past, see if you can still use the same I’m that you applied that morning.

+All of your I’ms are learned avoidance patterns, and you can learn to be almost anything if you make the choice to do so.

 ## 5 The Useless Emotions — Guilt and Worry